jasonhand/snackablecloud/content/post/3d-identify-service-type-based-on-use-case.md

 +++
 author = "Actors"
-title = "Identify a Service Type Based On Use Case" date = "2020-05-06" description = "Identify a Service Type Based On Use Case" tags = [
+title = "Service Types Based On Use Case" date = "2020-05-06" description = "Identify a Service Type Based On Use Case" tags = [